kRaath/plugin-plentymarkets/README.md

   - Enable / Disable The Plugin
   - Enable / Disable Product Reviews ( if enabled, product attributes will also be sent to eKomi i.e.  product id, name, image and URL )
+  - Insert Client Store Plenty IDs.
+Multiple comma separated Plenty ID can also be added.(optional)
   - Select Mode. (for SMS, mobile number format should be according E164)
   - Insert your Interface Shop Id
   - Insert your Interface Shop Secret